Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Results

 \subsection{Theoretical Simulations}

-Fig. \ref{fig:nodes} shows the posterior probability of being an influential node (key microbe) for different sample sizes ($n=100,500$), number of sampled microbes ($k=8,22$), effect sizes ($\mu=0.8,1.6$) and sparsity ($\pi=0.3,0.8$) in the regression coefficient matrix $\mathbf B$.
-Each bar corresponds to one node (microbe) and the bars are colored depending on whether the node is truly influential (dark) or not influential (light).
-For smaller sample size ($n=100$), the effect sizes need to be larger ($\mu=1.6$) for the nodes to be accurately detected as influential (tall dark bars).
-For a larger sample size ($n=500$), the model has a high PP for truly influential nodes (tall dark bars) and a low PP for non-influential nodes (short light bars) regardless of the values of $k,\mu,\pi$.
+Fig. \ref{fig:nodes} shows the posterior probability of being an influential node (key microbe) (bottom pane in each plot) as well as the credible interval for the estimated main effect of each microbe (top pane of every plot) for (a) $n=100$ and (b) $n=500$.
+Each plot corresponds to a pair of effect size ($\mu=0.8,1.6$) and sparsity ($\pi=0.3,0.8$) at $k=8$ sampled microbes in the regression coefficient matrix $\mathbf B$ (see Appendix Fig. \ref{fig:nodes-all} for the $k=22$ case) with latent dimension $R=7$.
+Each plot is also separated in non-influential microbes (left) and true influential microbes (right).
+Posterior probability for a node is calculated as the mean of the $\xi$ value for that node across retained Gibbs samples.
+We expect the model to identify true influential microbes by tall bars on the right side of the pane (high estimated posterior probability of influential node) and non-influential microbes as short bars on the left side of the pane (low estimated posterior probability of influential node).
+For smaller sample size ($n=100$), the effect sizes need to be larger ($\mu=1.6$) for the nodes to be accurately detected as influential (tall bars in bottom-right panes in each plot).
+For a larger sample size ($n=500$), the model has a high PP for truly influential nodes (tall bars in bottom-right panes in each plot) and a low PP for non-influential nodes (short bars in bottom-left panes in each plot) regardless of the values of $k,\mu,\pi$.
 There seem to be no major differences in the performance of the method in terms of regression coefficient sparsity ($\pi$) or adjacency matrix sparsity ($k$) with the exception that for smaller effect sizes ($\mu=0.8$) in small sample size setting ($n=100$), less sparsity in $\mathbf A$ ($k=22$) improves the detection of influential nodes compared to $k=8$.
+The coloring of the intervals (and the corresponding posterior probability bars) indicates whether the nodes are found to have a significant effect on the response by the main coefficient at the 10\% level (credible intervals do not cross 0).
+In this simulation, using the credible intervals results in a more conservative test that fails to identify many significant microbes (high but light bars in the bottom-right pane).